Task Scheduling

 Scheduling Panel

-Access the Scheduling panel by selecting the “Scheduling” item from the Enterprise Manager navigation area.
+Access the Scheduling panel by expanding the BBjServices section in the Enterprise Manager navigation area and selecting "Scheduling" from the list.

 Task Groups